Dexalot/dexalot-docs/docs/articles/runanode/README.md

 ## Add Dexalot L1 as a tracked chain to node configuration file

-Before we can restart the avalanchego node we need to update the node config file so it knows that we want it to track Dexalot L1.
+Before we can (re)start the avalanchego node we need to update the node config file so it knows that we want it to track Dexalot L1.
 For that add `track-subnets` option to the `~/.avalanchego/configs/node.json` file using the corresponding Subnet ID from the table below.

 ```json
 {